-This park is closed due to extreme weather conditions and local fire activity.
-For the latest information on fires, visit www.emergency.vic.gov.au.
+This park is currently closed due to widespread bushfire damage.
+For the latest information, visit www.parks.vic.gov.au.

 One of Victoria's oldest national parks, Lind National Park protects a range of forest communities, including significant areas of warm temperate rainforest.
 There are limited recreational facilities in the park, so the best way to experience it is by traversing the Euchre Valley Nature Drive.